InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/agile-innersource-dojo.md

 ## Patlet

 Organizations struggle with siloed knowledge and slow adaptation.
 Agile environments left unchecked can lead to redundant codebases feeding the desire to over-standardized practices that ultimately stifle innovation.
-Implementing an Agile InnerSource Dojo creates a structured learning environment which fosters improved collaboration, reduced waste, improved efficiency and promotes generative culture, supporting DevOps and scaled change initiatives.
+Implementing an Agile InnerSource Dojo creates a structured learning environment which fosters improved collaboration, reduced waste, improved efficiency and promotes generative culture, supporting scaled change initiatives and other best practices such as DevOps.

 ## Problem